segmentio/segment-docs/src/personas/journeys/journeys-logic.md

 ### What happens when a user reaches a single or Multi-Split Condition step and the conditions evaluates to `false`?

-Each step’s membership conditions evaluate in real time, which means that users remain in their current step until the immediate next step’s conditions becomes true.
+Each step’s membership conditions evaluate in real time, which means that users remain in a step until the immediate next step’s conditions becomes true.

 ### Can users exit and re-enter a Journey?

 No. Users move down the Journey’s branches in sequential order and cannot re-enter.
-Journeys use a `true` or `false` profile trait to progress users.
-Users who meet the Journey’s entrance criteria stay in the Journey permanently.
+Journeys appends a profile trait for each step a user enters.
+Because the system neither assigns `Audience Exit` events nor removes traits from profiles, users who meet the Journey's entry criteria stay in the Journey permanently.

 ### What happens to traits and audiences when I delete a Journey?

-Deleting a Journey removes its underlying audiences from profile views.
+Deleting a Journey removes its underlying audiences from profile views in Personas Explorer.
 However, the Journey’s True/False traits remain in the user’s last recorded state.

 > info "Note"
 > Cloning a Journey generates new, unique traits and sync keys.
 Deleting the original Journey won’t impact any cloned Journeys.